OpenVIS: Open-vocabulary Video Instance Segmentation: Introduction

 To facilitate research on this novel task, we propose an evaluation benchmark that utilizes readily available datasets to thoroughly assess the performance.
 In our benchmark, the OpenVIS model will be trained with a limited number of categories, and subsequently tested on a large number of categories.
 Specifically, we evaluate the proposed model on YouTube-VIS, BURST, LVVIS, and UVO datasets, encompassing a large number of novel categories, to comprehensively assess its diverse capacities.
 However, the training process only see the data of YouTube-VIS, which comprises only 40 categories.
 The experimental results demonstrate the proposed InstFormer achieves state-of-the-art capabilities in OpenVIS and competitive performance in fully supervised VIS.
+This indicates that InstFormer retains most of VLM’s zero-shot capabilities while optimizing for specific domains, providing a sound solution for scenarios needing both extreme domain performance and generalization.
 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose InstFormer to explore the novel computer vision task, i.e., Open-vocabulary Video Instance Segmentation~(OpenVIS), and sugeest a comprehensive evaluation benchmark. \item We introduce the contrastive instance margin loss to open-world mask proposal network to encourage the generation of distinct instance proposals. \item We present InstCLIP, an open-vocabulary instance representation and classification network designed to embed each open-vocabulary instance with an instance token.
-The resulting instance tokens not only enable efficient open-vocabulary classification for multiple instances but also prove effective in subsequent open-vocabulary instance tracking. \item We propose a class-independent rollout tracker that utilizes temporal contrastive learning to associate instances of any category across consecutive frames in a video. \end{itemize}
+\begin{itemize} \item We propose the InstFormer framework, which achieves open-vocabulary capabilities through lightweight fine-tuning on limited-category data, to explore the novel OpenVIS task and introduce a comprehensive evaluation benchmark. \item We introduce the contrastive instance margin loss to open-world mask proposal network to encourage the generation of distinct instance proposals. \item We present InstCLIP, designed to embed each open-vocabulary instance with an instance token.
+The resulting instance tokens not only enable efficient open-vocabulary classification for multiple instances but also prove effective in subsequent open-vocabulary instance tracking. \item We propose universal rollout association, which achieves tracking by training the tracker to predict instance tokens of the next frame, to overcome the limitations of trackers trained on fixed-category data that struggle to generalize to open-vocabulary instances. \end{itemize}